bertrik/sensor-data-bridge/README.md

 # sensor-data-bridge
-Bridge software for receiving airborne particulate matter data from TheThingsNetwork and forwarding it to sensor.community, opensense, cayenne.mydevices.com
+Bridge software for receiving airborne particulate matter data from TheThingsNetwork and forwarding it to sensor.community, opensense

 Forwarding to sensor.community and other dashboards is controlled through TTN device attributes, which can be configured for each device in the TheThingsNetwork console:
 * sensor.community
   *   attribute 'senscom-id' contains the sensor.community hardware id
-* cayenne.mydevices.com
-  *   attribute 'mydevices-username'
-  *   attribute 'mydevices-password'
-  *   attribute 'mydevices-clientid'
 * opensense.org
   *   attribute 'opensense-id'